 Changes in tax laws or regulations could negatively impact our effective tax rate and results of operations.
 On December 22, 2017, the U.S. enacted The Tax Cuts and Jobs Act (the TCJA).
 The TCJA introduces significant changes to U.S. corporate income tax law that will have a meaningful impact on our provision for income taxes.
 Such changes include, among other things, reducing the marginal U.S. corporate income tax rate from 35 percent to 21 percent, introducing a capital investment deduction, limiting the current deduction for net interest expense, limiting the use of net operating losses to offset future taxable income and making extensive changes to the way in which income earned outside the U.S. is taxed in the U.S. Accounting for the income tax effects of the TCJA requires significant judgments to be made in interpreting its provisions.
-Due to the timing of the enactment and the complexity involved in applying the provisional amounts are based on the initial analysis of the TCJA.
+Due to the timing of the enactment and the complexity involved in applying the provisions of the TCJA, we made reasonable estimates of the effects and recorded provisional amounts in the financial statements for fiscal year 2017.
+These provisional amounts are based on the initial analysis of the TCJA.
 Anticipated guidance from the U.S. Treasury about implementing the TCJA, and the potential for additional guidance from the Securities and Exchange Commission or the Financial Accounting Standards Board related to the TCJA, may result in adjustments to these estimates which could materially affect our financial position and results of operations as well as the effective tax rate in the period in which the adjustments are made.